snoyberg/docker-testing/README.md

 snoyberg/docker-testing /bin/bash -c "sigterm;echo bye"`.
 But playing with
 `sleep` will demonstrate the need for a real signal-aware PID1 process.

+__NOTE2__ There's a slight difference between `sigterm` and `sleep` when it comes to the behavior of sending hitting `Ctrl-C`.
+When you use `Ctrl-C`, it sends a `SIGINT` to the `docker run` process, which proxies that signal to the process inside the container. `sleep` will ignore it, just as it ignores `SIGTERM`, due to the default signal handlers for PID1 in the Linux kernel.
+However, the `sigterm` executable is written in Haskell, and the Haskell runtime _itself_ installs a signal handler that converts `SIGINT` into a user interrupt exception, overriding the PID1 default behavior.

 ## Reaping orphans

 Suppose you have process A, which `fork`/`exec`s process B. When process B